Adopted August 2020

 c) At least sixty days prior to the Ordinary General Assembly the EBL President or their replacement as determined by Statute 7(i) must send a further electronic notification to NBOs setting out the agenda for the General Assembly.

-d) Any NBO may submit a matter for discussion to be put on the Agenda by writing to the Secretary of the EBL at least sixty days before the General Assembly.
+d) Any NBO may submit a matter for discussion to be put on the Agenda by writing to the Secretary of the EBL at least seventy days before the General Assembly.
 The Executive Committee has the right to refuse to include such a matter on the Agenda for due cause.

 e) Any special matter not on the Agenda may be introduced during the General Assembly if at least two thirds of the NBOs present are in agreement.